Being Congressman, I've to work for party: Shivakumar on appointment as Assam election observer | Politics

 - India

-Karnataka Deputy Chief Minister D K Shivakumar, who has been appointed as a senior observer for the upcoming Assam assembly elections, on Thursday said that, as a Congressman, he will work for the party.
+Karnataka Deputy Chief Minister D K Shivakumar, who has been appointed as a senior observer for the upcoming Assam Assembly elections, on Thursday said that he had no option and, as a Congressman, would work for the party.

-Shivakumar, along with former Chhattisgarh CM Bhupesh Baghel and former Jharkhand MLA Bandhu Tirkey, was appointed on Wednesday by the Congress as the party's senior observers for the upcoming Assam assembly elections.
+Shivakumar, along with former Chhattisgarh Chief Minister Bhupesh Baghel and former Jharkhand MLA Bandhu Tirkey, was appointed on Wednesday by the Congress as the party's senior observers for the Assam Assembly elections.

-Elections for 126 constituencies in Assam are likely to take place in March-April.
+Elections to 126 constituencies in Assam are likely to be held in March-April.

+Shivakumar's appointment as a senior observer has triggered speculation, as he is widely seen as a claimant for the chief minister's post, amid talk of a leadership change in Karnataka.

+The power tussle within the ruling Congress has intensified amid speculation about a change in CM after the government crossed the halfway mark of its five-year term on November 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)